hexmind/junit-retry-rule/README.md

 Then, for any test that needs to implement retrying logic, annotate the method with `@Retry`.
-Optional parameters on this annotation let you change defaults such as the number of retries, the timeout length, etc.
+Optional parameters on this annotation let you change defaults such as the number of retries, the delay length, etc.

 ```java